storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

         else
           #console.log "delete db args: #{JSON.stringify first}"
-          if !(first and first['name']) then throw new Error "Please specify db name" args.path = first.name
+          if !(first and first['name']) then throw new Error "Please specify db name" dbname = first.name

+          if typeof dbname != 'string'
+            throw newSQLError 'delete database name must be a string'

+          args.path = dbname
           #dblocation = if !!first.location then dblocations[first.location] else null
           #args.dblocation = dblocation || dblocations[0]

         if !first.iosDatabaseLocation and !first.location and first.location isnt 0
           throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in deleteDatabase call'

-        # XXX TODO (with test):
-        #if !!first.location and !!first.iosDatabaseLocation
+        if !!first.location and !!first.iosDatabaseLocation
-        #  throw newSQLError 'Abiguous: both location or iosDatabaseLocation values are present in deleteDatabase call'
+          throw newSQLError 'Abiguous: both location or iosDatabaseLocation values are present in deleteDatabase call'

         dblocation =
           if !!first.location and first.location is 'default'